Lifelong Intentional Faith Exploration (L.I.F.E.) for Children and Adults

 For Children

-Classes are offered to children and youth at 10:30 a.m. during our service.
-Infant and toddler care is also available.
-Our LFE offers children and youth a welcoming, joyful, spirited space in which to learn, and grown into their own unique spiritual beliefs.
-See Learning for Children and Youth
+Our children and youth begin with everyone in the Sunday service.
+After our “Time for All Ages” in the service, they get sung out to their classrooms.
+Infant and toddler care is available in the Nursery.
+Our LIFE programming offers children and youth a welcoming, joyful, spirited space in which to learn and grow into their own unique spiritual beliefs.
+Please see Learning for Children and Youth for more detailed information.

 For Adults

-Discussion groups, workshops and classes are offered year around.
-For details see Adult Learning and check out our Adult Learning Calendar for scheduled on-going and future learning events.
-For the latest updates upcoming events check the latest Weekly Digest newsletter.
+Discussion groups, workshops, and classes are offered periodically throughout the year.
+For details, please see Adult Learning.
+For the latest updates upcoming events check the latest Weekly Digest newsletter or the Calendar of events.

 Love is the power that holds us together.